Shaukat456/BQ/Readme.md

 - **📊 Visual Explanations**: Diagrams and visualizations for complex topics
 - **📝 Problem Sets**: Curated problems to test your understanding
 - **🌱 Progressive Learning Path**: Structured content from beginner to advanced
+- **🔄 Auto-Updating Structure**: Script included to keep README in sync with your repo

 ## 🚀 Getting Started